illuhad/hipCPU/README.md

 ## Limitations
 * CUDA-style kernel launch syntax with `<<< >>>` is unsupported since this requires special compiler support.
 Use the traditional `hipLaunchKernel` and `hipLaunchKernelGGL` macros instead.
-* Dynamic shared memory is supported, but must be requested with:
+* Dynamic shared memory is supported, but must be requested with e.g.:
   `int* shared_mem = (int*)HIP_DYNAMIC_SHARED_MEMORY;`
   instead of the usual
   `extern __shared__ int shared_mem[];`